Android NDK/Native API Guidelines

 allocation/accessor methods {.numbered}

-For allocation/accessor methods where the only meaningful failure is out of memory or similar, return the pointer and use NULL for errors.
+For allocation/accessor methods where there's only a single failure mode, return the pointer and use NULL for errors.

 Methods with non-trivial error possibilities {.numbered}